-(m) Earnings (loss) per share
+(n) Earnings (loss) per share

-Earnings (loss) per share is calculated by dividing net and comprehensive income or loss by the weighted average number of common shares outstanding during the period.
-The Corporation computes the dilutive impact of common shares assuming the proceeds received from the pro forma exercise of in-the-money share options and warrants are used to purchase common shares at average market prices.
+Earnings (loss) per share are calculated by dividing net and comprehensive income or loss by the weighted average number of common shares outstanding during the period.
+The Corporation computes the dilutive impact of common shares assuming the proceeds received from the proforma exercise of in-the-money share options and warrants are used to purchase common shares at average market prices.

+(o) Financial instruments

-- (n) Financial instruments - (i) Classification and measurement
+(i) Classification and measurement